kasraDL/TrussViewer/README.md

-# TrussViewer
+# Truss Viewer

-3D visualization of a 942-element truss structure using Three.js.
-Includes interactive node/element highlighting and group selection.
+This project visualizes a 942-element 3D truss structure using Three.js.

+## Usage
+Simply open `index.html` in a modern browser (with internet access for Three.js CDN).

+## Features
+- Node and element highlighting
+- Group selection
+- Interactive 3D controls